PromptForge/melef-paper-Open-Datasets-Cybersecurity/README.md

 ## Project Overview

 This project provides a cybersecurity dataset evaluation system.
 It downloads and analyzes cybersecurity datasets, trains production ML models, and generates publication-ready results.
+The main dependencoes are sentence_transformers import SentenceTransformer and diskannpy.

 ## 📊 Results Generated